Integration guide for connecting CodeGraph’s CPG analysis pipeline with Claude Code hooks and Git workflows.

 cpg_git_state.commit_hashtogit rev-parse HEAD - Pre-update metrics capture (~1s) – snapshots current metrics for changed files (enables delta report)

-- CPG update with force re-parse (40s) – runs
+- CPG update (40s) – runs

 nodes_methodfor CC, fan-out, TODO/FIXME, deprecated; queriescall_containmentfor callers of changed methods - Delta computation – compares pre-update vs post-update metrics